klovetri/klovetri.github.io/_posts/2019-09-07-winnipeg-crookston-baxter-fargo.md

 **September 2 - FARGO - WINNIPEG**

-We made our regular stop in Fargo, visiting Wild Bills Sports Saloon, Happy Harry's and Kohl's and made our way back to Winnipeg.
+We made our regular stop in Fargo, visiting [Wild Bills Sports Saloon](https://wildbillssportsaloon.com), Happy Harry's and Kohl's and made our way back to Winnipeg.
 We were happy we got to ride the weekend with out any rain.

-Well I bid a farewell to the last long trip on 2019 but have a few ideas for the 2020 riding season and where it may take us.
+Well I bid a farewell to the last long trip of 2019.

-Destinations dreaming of for 2020: Alaska, Canadian East Coast, Mount Rushmore, West Shore of Lake Superior between Thunder Bay and Duluth and I have just run out of holidays!!
+Destinations I am dreaming of for 2020: Alaska, Canadian East Coast, Mount Rushmore, West Shore of Lake Superior between Thunder Bay and Duluth and I have just run out of holidays!!

 Happy riding into the fall!

 Over the winter I will be posting some of the past rides that I have taken.
 I usually put a first sentence stating when I did the ride.

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=htps%3A%2F%2Fgithub.com%2brentvollebregt%2hit-counter)